watNoel/Global-Sewage-Project/README.md

 Similarly, the path to where outputs are to be stored can be adapted in the script, if need be.

 Input data for the script can be found in Supplementary Table 17: *Source data (CFU/mL reads on plates) for the synthetic E. coli community assay*,  and Supplementary Table 18: *Source data (CFU/mL reads on plates) for the natural wastewater community assay* of the submitted manuscript.
-The expected outputs can be found in the Supplementary data of the submitted manuscript, specifically
+The expected outputs can be found in the Supplementary data of the submitted manuscript, under

  * Supplementary Table 1: *Comprehensive statistics for the synthetic E. coli community assay (saline, 0-hour reference)*	,